Subprojects should (optionally) inherit Members from their parent

 But: Managers arent' capable in changing members of groups, and I don't want them to become admins.

-#5 Updated by Petr Pospisil almost 8 years ago
+#5 Updated by Petr Pospisil about 8 years ago

 Please add this feature to the Redmine.
 At a process of creating a new sub-project I would like to say something like "inherite members (permissions)", "inherite modules", "inherite custom fields" etc. Thank you.
 At this moment when I have a subproject(s) and a new member come in than I have to add him to all projects separately.

 #9 Updated by Matthias Geier over 7 years ago

 What about adding something like dynamic groups?